stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 The cardinal rules of using spreadsheet programs for data:

-1. Put all your **variables in columns** - the thing you're measuring, like 'length' or 'attendance'.
+1. Put all your **variables in columns** - the thing you are measuring, like 'length' or 'attendance'.
 2. Put each **observation in its own row**.
 3. **Don't combine multiple pieces of information in one cell**.
-Sometimes it just seems like one thing, but think if that's the only way you'll want to be able to use or sort that data.
+Sometimes it just seems like one thing, but think if that is the only way you want to be able to use or sort that data.
 4. **Leave the original (raw) data raw** - don't mess with it!
 5. Export the cleaned data to a **text based format** like CSV.
-This ensures that anyone can use the data, and is the format required by most data repositories.
+This ensures that anyone can use the data (remember *Interoperability*?), and is the format required by most data repositories.

-For instance, we have data from attendance and instruction for previous research data management workshops.
-Different people have entered data in to a spreadsheet.
-They keep track of things like date, number of attendees, and who delivered the workshop.
+To illustrate, we will use participant data from a workshop.
+Different people have entered data in to a spreadsheet to keep track of things like date, number of attendees, and who delivered the workshop.

 If they were to keep track of the data like this:

 ![multiple-info example][multiple-info]

 the problem is that the number of attendees of different types (post-graduate researcher (PGR), post-doctoral research associate (PDRA), and other) are in the same field.
 So if they wanted to look at attendance by post-graduate researchers, it would be hard to set up the data to do this.
 If instead we put attendee categories in different columns, you can see that it would be much